 Borrowing and Returning

-||DVDs and Blu-rays, New & Notable DVDs and Blu-rays
+||DVDs and Blu-rays

 Library materials may be borrowed, returned or renewed at all Calgary Public Library locations.
-You may return items 24 hours a day in the book chutes located outside and inside the libraries.

-- A cardholder may renew an item by:
+A cardholder may renew an item by:

-- remotely accessing the Library’s online catalogue.
+- remotely accessing the Library’s online catalogue

-- using the interactive phone renewal service at 403-262-2928.
+- using the interactive phone renewal service at 403-262-2928

-- requesting staff to renew items.
+- asking staff to renew items

-- An item cannot be renewed when the item:
+An item cannot be renewed when the item:

-- has been requested by another cardholder.
+- has been requested by another cardholder

-- has been renewed 4 times.
+- has been renewed 4 times

-- does not allow renewals (New and Notables).
+- does not allow renewals (New and Notables)

-- Using the online catalogue.
+- Using the online catalogue

 - Asking staff to place a hold in person, by phone, or by email

-The cardholder may choose hold notification by email, phone, or mail.
+You can choose hold notification by email, phone, or mail.